12 Apr Student Right to Know of Athletic Graduation Rates: 2023 Definitive Guide

 Reporting the Website Address to IPEDS

 IPEDS collects the website address (URL) with the SRTK Athletic Graduation Rates Report every year.
-As part of the registration process, IPEDS keyholders provide required basic information about the institution.
+As part of the registration process (August/September), IPEDS keyholders provide required basic information about the institution.
 This includes IPEDS Keyholder name, email, President’s name and email, and institution website.
 The URL for the Student Right-to-Know Athletic Graduation Rates Report is part of that basic information (as shown below).
 If the institution doesn’t have a URL, the IPEDS Keyholder must indicate that.

 But just because an institution doesn’t have a URL for the report doesn’t mean they are exempt from the regulation.
 If an institution administers Title IV Financial Aid and awards athletic scholarships, this report is required by July 1 every year.
 No exceptions.